-Steps to clean your system:
+Steps to cleaning your hair system:

 1. Spraying solvent around the front of your system, gently pull on the hair to lift the front your hair system away from the tape.

 2. Once the front is pulled back and the tape removed from your head, continue to spray the solvent around the perimeter of your head.

-3. Once the system is off, pull away the tape from the rest of your unit.
+3. Once the system is off, pull the tape away from the rest of your unit.
 Gently peeling, not rubbing, it off.
 Spray solvent throughout in order to loosen tape completely.

 TIP: If you have a lace front, do not pull tape from the lace or you will be pulling out hair.

 4. Spray solvent throughout the unit to remove any residue, using your fingertips, gently make sure that the tape or adhesive is removed.

 5. The magic of dish soap is that it dissolves grease and glue.
 There are 100’s of uses for dish soap, but we’re going to use it to gently massage into your system to dissolve any residual glue.

 6. Using a comb, gently detangle any knots from the bottom of the hair through to the top.

-7. Use towel to gently rub off any residual residue and then carefully comb again, this time inspecting for any tangles or leftover glue.
+7. Use a towel to gently rub off any residual residue and then carefully comb again, this time inspecting for any tangles or leftover glue.

 8. With lukewarm water, rinse your system and apply a tiny bit of shampoo (a dime-sized dollop, like the bottle suggests, should be more than enough).

 You should be applying zero friction during this stage.
 You’re not rubbing or scrubbing, you’re just gently massaging your hair system by running your hands through it.

 9. Rinse completely and apply conditioner.
-You can leave conditioner on for a few minutes if you like.
+You can leave the conditioner on for a few minutes if you like.

 10. Rinse completely, again using lukewarm water.

 11. Pat dry with a towel, preferably wrap your unit in the towel and gently squeeze.
 Remove your unit from the towel, shake off any excess and run your fingers through it before leaving to air dry.

-Ways to make it last longer:
+Clean your hair system to make it last

 Despite the natural degradation of hair, you can make your unit last longer simply by taking care of it.
 Shampooing twice a week or less, and thoroughly removing and cleaning it every 2-3 weeks.